What is an Engraved Ring?

 Engraving Metals and Special Gemstones

 Although not all metals can be engraved, most metals popularly used in jewelry--such as gold, silver, and platinum—are engravable.
-However, metals with a rough surface are nearly impossible to engrave because the rough texture of the metal competes with the engraving.
+However, metals with a rough surface are nearly impossible to engrave because the rough texture competes with the engraving.
 In addition, metal used in jewelry is often plated.
 And while most plated metal surfaces can be engraved, it's important to ensure that your jewelry has high-quality plating, as engraving can damage poor-quality plating.

 If you're not quite ready for an engraved wedding ring or diamond, consider an engraved promise ring.
 Promise rings are traditionally given before the engagement as a promise of future commitment.
 Promise ring engraving ideas include quotes such as "To the moon and back" or romantic lyrics from favorite songs such as "Truly, Madly, Deeply."